SnowyMouse/invader/CONTRIBUTING.md

 - Invader may not allow some things that the original Halo Editing Kit allows

 A feature of Invader is more powerful error checking that isn't available on the Halo Editing Kit.
-This can even result in original Bungie and Gearbox maps not being rebuildable, as some tags contain invalid data such as invalid enum values or invalid indices.
+This will even result in original Bungie and Gearbox maps not being rebuildable, as some tags contain invalid data such as invalid enum values or invalid indices.
 For those cases, we have invader-bludgeon which removes such anomalies.